rodneyshupe/Cookbook/Recipes/Entrees/Beef/RoastBeefWithGravy.rst

 Directions
 ----------

-1. SEASON MEAT Pat roast dry with paper towels and rub with 2 teaspoons salt.
+1. SEASON MEAT Pat the roast dry with paper towels and rub with 2 teaspoons salt.
 Wrap in plastic wrap and refrigerate at least 1 hour or up to 24 hours.
-2. BROWN ROAST Adjust oven rack to middle position and heat oven to 225F.
-Pat roast dry with paper towels and rub with 2 teaspoons pepper.
-Heat oil in large ovensafe skillet over medium-high heat until just smoking.
-Brown roast all over, 8 to 12 minutes; transfer to plate.
+2. BROWN ROAST Adjust the oven rack to the middle position and heat the oven to 225F.
+Pat the roast dry with paper towels and rub with 2 teaspoons pepper.
+Heat the oil in a large ovensafe skillet over medium-high heat until just smoking.
+Brown the roast all over, 8 to 12 minutes, then transfer to a plate.
-3. ROAST BEEF Pour off all but 2 tablespoons fat from pan.
-Add butter to skillet and melt over medium heat.
-Cook carrots, onion, and celery until lightly browned, 6 to 8 minutes.
-Add flour and tomato paste and cook until flour is golden and paste begins to darken, about 2 minutes.
-Off heat, push vegetables to centre of pan.
-Place roast on top of vegetable and transfer skillet to oven.
-Cook until meat registers 125F (for medium-rare), 2 1/2 to 3 1/2 hours.
-Transfer roast to carving board, tent with foil, and let rest 20 minutes.
+3. ROAST BEEF Pour off all but 2 tablespoons fat from the pan.
+Add the butter to the skillet and melt over medium heat.
+Cook the carrots, onion, and celery until lightly browned, 6 to 8 minutes.
+Add the flour and tomato paste and cook until the flour is golden and the paste begins to darken, about 2 minutes.
+Off heat, push the vegetables to the centre of the pan.
+   Place the roast on top of the vegetables and transfer the skillet to the oven.
+Cook until the meat registers 125F for medium-rare, 2 1/2 to 3 1/2 hours.
+Transfer the roast to a carving board, tent with foil, and let rest 20 minutes.
-4. MAKE GRAVY Meanwhile, keeping in mind that handle will be hot, return skillet with vegetables to medium-high heat and cook, stirring occasionally, until vegetables are deep golden brown, about 5 minutes.
+4. MAKE GRAVY Meanwhile, keeping in mind the handle will be hot, return the skillet with vegetables to medium-high heat and cook, stirring occasionally, until the vegetables are deep golden brown, about 5 minutes.
-   Slowly whisk in consomme and water, scraping up any browned bits, and bring to boil.
-Reduce heat to medium and simmer until thickened, 10 to 15 minutes.
-Strain gravy through fine-mesh strainer into serving bowl; discard vegetables.
+   Slowly whisk in the consomme and water, scraping up any browned bits, and bring to a boil.
+Reduce the heat to medium and simmer until thickened, 10 to 15 minutes.
+Strain the gravy through a fine-mesh strainer into a serving bowl and discard the vegetables.
 Season with salt and pepper.
-5. CARVE Remove kitchen twine from roast.
-Thinly slice roast crosswise against grain.
+5. CARVE Remove the kitchen twine from the roast.
+Thinly slice the roast crosswise against the grain.
 Serve with gravy.

 Notes
 -----